mohit5it9/GPAC-ECON-OBOE/README.md

 Sample DASH Video file can be downloaded at https://drive.google.com/file/d/14qwl9kGKYADPXL5vZJWoXFNRIBuFCZtR/view?usp=sharing.
 This video file must be stored in static/ directory.

+# Config map generation in offline mode

+You can create a config map by running the ECON algorith for various congestion window traces (also synthetic traces too).
+One such sample config map file is present in *static/IMC19ECON/pythonScripts/configmap_econ_oboe.py*

 # References

 [1] Yi Cao, Javad Nejati, Aruna Balasubramanian, Anshul Gandhi.
 ECON: Modeling the network to improve application performance.
 IMC ’19, October 21–23, 2019, Amsterdam, Netherlands.